chris2kh/turingMachine/README.md

 ACCEPT_STATES = [q2]

 // write transitions in the format: from --> to
-// use an asterik (*) to separate values like this:
+// use an asterisk (*) to separate values like this:
 // currentState * currentToken --> nextState * newToken * shiftDirection
 // if transition not reachable, write NA after -->